huntdatacenter/docs/docs/data-transfer/external-kista.md

 ### SSH key pair

-You will use a SSH public key to authentication and access your kista (instead of passwords).
+You will use a SSH public key to authenticate and access your kista (instead of passwords).
 Before we can deploy the kista, you must therefore provide us with a public key from a SSH key pair.
-This section describe how to do this.
+This section describes how to do this.

 #### Key types